-Press the red and black terminal covers onto the inverter's DC connectors to secure them in place.
+Press the red and black terminal covers on to the inverter's DC connectors to secure them in place.

-If batteries are in an enclosure, perform a final check of the hold down brackets and all connections.
+If batteries are in an enclosure, perform a final check of the hold-down brackets and all connections.
 Close and secure the battery enclosure.

-AC Wiring
+2.8 AC Wiring

-This section describes the MMS Series' required AC wire size and overcurrent protection.
-It also provides information on how to make the AC connections.
+This section describes the required AC wire size and overcurrent protection for the MMS-E. It also provides information on how to make the AC connections.